-The course introduces the fundamental ethical, legal and social issues and questions in computer science that call for ethical analysis.
+The course introduces the fundamental ethical, legal and social issues and questions in computer science that call

 CIS 2214: NETWORKING I

 Provides the fundamental knowledge needed to design, configure and implement a Local Area Network.
 Emphasizes the integration of available software and hardware elements and provides a good understanding of network architecture and protocols.
 Uses CISCO curriculum.